 You will not be able to, no matter how big and strong you are.

-The difference you feel between each attempt, that is the engine's resistance to turning.
+The difference you feel between the first try in neutral and the second in gear, that is the engine's resistance to turning.

 Every time the engine is on, it has to overcome that internal friction with each and every rotation it makes - and it makes about 100 rotations every single second!

 In other words fully 75% of the energy in the fuel is used just to overcome internal resistance, to turn the engine itself.